What are the advantages of equity crowdfunding?

 Investments in unlisted startups and SMEs, or real estate transactions themselves, can be considered decorrelated from traditional investments in stocks or bonds in financial markets.
 In this sense, crowdfunding can be considered an excellent means of diversifying one's portfolio.

-Moreover, it is also possible to have good diversification within crowdfunding itself: by investing in startups, SMEs, and real estate transactions belonging to very different categories and then in different initiatives and sectors within these same categories (We elaborate on this topic in Lesson 5).
+In addition, it is possible to have good diversification even within crowdfunding itself: by investing in startups, SMEs, and real estate operations belonging to very different categories and then in different initiatives and sectors within these same categories (We go into this in more detail in Lesson 5).

 The entry thresholds for entering campaigns are really low, the minimum being about €250.
 With a small amount of money it is therefore possible to invest in companies or real estate deals that raise hundreds of thousands of euros.
 This is a nice advantage that, for example, is not found in the direct purchase of real estate or investment funds.